 To re-socket the tooth, hold it by the crown and insert the root back into the socket, then bite down on a clean cloth or handkerchief for approximately 20 minutes.
 If you cannot get the tooth back into the socket, place it in the side of your mouth, between your cheek and gums and arrange an emergency dental appointment immediately.

-What should I do if I have an extruded tooth? (partially dislodged tooth)
+What should I do if I have a partially dislodged tooth (extruded tooth)?

 Sometimes a tooth may become partially dislodged due to an impact injury, this is known as an extruded tooth.
 It is important that you leave the tooth as it is and book an emergency dental appointment immediately.
 Do not pull the tooth out, blood vessels and the tooth nerve may still be connected, greatly increasing the chance of the tooth being saved.

-What should I do if I have a tooth Fracture? (chipped tooth)
+What should I do if I have a chipped tooth (a tooth fracture)?

 There are several types of tooth fracture: